MarkBind/markbind/docs/userGuide/deployingTheSite.md

 Running the **`markbind deploy`** command will deploy the most recent build of your site to the `gh-pages` branch of the repo `origin` and will be available.

-Then, navigate to the `Settings > Pages` section on GitHub for that repository and set the source to the root of the `gh-pages` branch.
-You can read [this source](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site#creating-your-site) on GitHub Pages for more details.

 Your site will be online at `http://<username|org>.github.io/<repo>` (e.g., http://se-edu.github.io/se-book).

 <div id="warning-about-baseUrl">